 Welcome All!
 A bit about why I’m here – having always been especially passionate about interior design, I find much solace being surrounded by a keen sense of style, fashion, interiors with a purpose; an aura that at the very least infuses the air with keen efforts aimed at especially making the overall experience of a particular space aesthetically pleasing and beneficial for the senses.
 Having grown up in a household where art/interiors were almost ‘second language’, I always looked towards embellishing interior as well as exterior spaces as a source of great comfort and gratification – even if it were as simple and menial as placing stones/pebbles along with painted gnome sculptures as part of developing a personalized landscape which I did together with my family as a child for our house.
 However, it was only later on in life when I decided to pursue my passion as a degree that I realized how little I knew about it and how vast interior designing as a formal discipline is.

-A wife, mom, daughter and a student, life for me nowadays is focused around compartmentalizing my time around these roles.
+An interior designer/blogger, a brain trainer and an entrepreneur (at Artezaar), life for me nowadays is focused around compartmentalizing my time around these roles.
 No matter how exacting or arduous the daily routine, I always make it a point to find time to connect with my zeal for interior design to rejuvenate and re-energize myself.
 Even if it is simply taking a short walk down the road to the coziest tiny café downstairs, it’s enough to lift my spirits!
 Whether it is feasting the eyes upon the warm, snug choice of exposed natural stone walls of its interiors, the organic hemp cushion covers in warm brick and grey colours with scribblings and typography, the burnished yet rustic matte black metal frames of the tables and chairs, the warm wall art showcasing nothing short of the charming hand-crafted vintage feel, or the quiet corner at the other end of the café by the glass window hosting all the festive decor and spirits during Christmas/Ramadan/Halloween seasons and at the same time allowing one the privacy to treat it like a ‘reading nook’ or ‘work corner’; each and every tiny detail makes all the difference.

 This blog is a humble effort on my part to discuss anything and everything related to interior designing and try to reach out to fellow design enthusiasts – whether as a profession, academic discipline, hobby, zeal or passion – who could benefit from the discussion in any way possible.
 Joyce Rachelle once wrote, “There is comfort, even among strangers, when people find something they are equally passionate about.”